 Where can you ship?

 We are based in western Canada.
-We can ship to Canada, the USA, most of Europe and Australasia.
+We can ship to Canada, the USA, most of Europe, and parts of Australasia.
 We currently cannot ship to other international destinations.

 How do you ship?